emprius/emprius-app-frontend/README.md

 ### Get dependencies and run the project
 - Type `flutter pub get`
-- Make sure you have debugging activated on your conected device
+- Make sure you have debugging activated on your connected device
 - Select your device (or emulator) on your IDE and run or execute `flutter run`

 ## Technologies Used